mileweb/docs-content-cdn/zh/docs/recipes/api-acceleration.md

 applications in the industry.
 By default, only responses to `GET` method are cached.
 You can use the [proxy_cache_methods](/docs/edge-logic/supported-directives#proxy_cache_methods) directive to cache other responses.
 Another thing to notice is that we allow the clients to use the `Cache-Control: no-cache` header field to bypass the cache.
-When a CDN360 server sees this field value, it will go directly to the origin without looking up the cache.
+When a CDN Pro server sees this field value, it will go directly to the origin without looking up the cache.
 Lastly, we enabled the [Fast Route to origin](/docs/edge-logic/supported-directives#origin_fast_route) to ensure stable connections to the origin.